Solicitor says Daily Mail defamed Imran Ali Yousaf on false grounds

 The judge rejected the publication's arguments and told the publication to establish proofs that Yousaf was involved in money laundering and that the evidence must be matched with the words used in the article.

 “The fact Justice Matthew Nickin determined that Yousaf has been defamed at the highest level, in ERRA part, and defamed at the second-highest level in the overall corruption allegations, is a proof that the Daily Mail’s arguments were found to be insufficient that it didn’t accuse him of corruption," Barrister Waheed said.
-The solicitor maintained that the allegations "were completely untrue and were designed to malign, harass and humiliate Yousaf".
+The solicitor maintained that the allegations "were completely untrue.’

-"The judgment on the meaning of the defamatory article in favour of Yousaf is the first step towards full vindication of Yousaf's claim against the Daily Mail newspaper and compensation for the damage to his reputation."

-Moreover, Barrister Waheed said that the judge had set the "highest standard of proof" for the ANL to show that Yousaf did what he had been accused of -- "the fact is Mail has no proof [as] the paper was fed a false story to target [my client] because he’s linked with a high profile political family.”